calebbrenden/my-site/contact.md

 <h1 class="page-title">CONTACT</h1>

 <p align="center">To get in touch with Caleb or inquire about photography or videography sessions, fill out the form below!
-Please be sure to include your name, email, and what type of work you are looking for.</p>
+Please be sure to include your name, email, and what type of work you are looking for.
+Thank you in advance!</p>

 <form class="contact-form" action="https://formspree.io/calebbrenden@unm.edu.com"